G.O.A.T. Happy Hour

 But it’s not just about having fun.
 Spending time with animals has been shown to have a positive impact on mental health, reducing stress and anxiety and boosting feelings of happiness and well-being.
 So not only will you have a great time, but you’ll also come away feeling refreshed and rejuvenated.

-Goat Yoga, or GOGA,
+Goat Yoga (GOGA), or Family GOGA,

 Now that’s something truly special, my friends.
 Let me tell you, it’s yoga with a twist, a little bit of animal magic thrown into the mix.
 It’s like downward dog meets downward goat!